SenteonLLC/senteonllc.github.io/beta/alerts.md

   * [Action Options] The Senteon User can choose to realign the setting to the Active Policy Set baseline, or ignore the alert.

 **Endpoint Uninstalling**
-* Descrption: This alert triggers when a Senteon Agent has been signalled to uninstall from an endpoint.
+* Descrption: This alert triggers when a Senteon Agent has been signaled to uninstall from an endpoint.
 * Guidance: If this was not intentional, we recommend you investigate.
 The Senteon Agent will need to be reinstalled and reconfigured from scratch if you wish to manage the endpoint again.

 **Endpoint Uninstall Failed**